 A few years ago I joined an amateur dramatics group - taking me out of my comfort zone and doing something very different.
 It is a great source of energy for me and really stimulates my creativity.

-Retail is such a fast-moving and critical sector with so many different opportunities for people to have a significant impact on millions of customers every week.
+Ketail is such a fast-moving and opportunities for people to have a every week.

 What advice would you give to the next generation of women entering the sector?